-Our award-winning Sciatica Specialist at Downtown Pain Physicians offer Sciatica Pain Relief To Our Clients in Manhattan and Brooklyn
+Our award-winning sciatica specialist at Downtown Pain Physicians offer sciatica pain relief to our patients in Lower Manhattan and Downtown Brooklyn.

 With years of treating different pains, feel free to visit us for any type of nerve pain you are going through.
-There are several nerve pains that happen in the body, causes of these pains are unknown to the individual experiencing it.
-As people we go through a series of daily actions and some of these actions result in unwanted pain.
-Many times we are unaware of the root cause until a doctor can diagnose it and provide treatment.
+There are several nerve pains that happen in the body, the causes of these pains are unknown to the individual experiencing them.
+As people, we go through a series of daily actions and some of these actions result in unwanted pain.
+Many times we are unaware of the root cause until an experienced pain doctor can diagnose it and provide treatment.
 Sciatica nerve pain is one of such pains.

 FAQ: Sciatica Nerve Pain

 Sciatica nerve pain is a pain in the lower extremity that is caused by the irritation of the sciatic nerve.
 The pain caused by sciatica is normally felt from the low back (lumbar area) to behind the thigh and can extend down below the knee.

 A sciatic nerve is the largest in the body, and it begins from nerve roots in the lumbar spinal cord in the low back and stretches through the buttock area to send the nerve ending down the lower limb.
 Sciatica nerve pain is commonly referred to as Radiculopathy.
 There are several sources of sciatica nerve pain and each of them gives different symptoms.

 Normally, sciatica nerve pain is caused by irritation of the sciatic nerve.
 Usually, when this happens, there is no particular injury that is related to the onset of sciatica.
 But with time, the pain will suddenly begin whenever the victim starts moving quickly or lifts something heavy.
 Below is the list of common causes of sciatica.